Interactive Task Planning with Language Models: METHOD

+The low-level executor takes each generated step and does its best to complete it successfully, conditioned on additional information about the scene and available robot skills.
+We use pretrained vision modules to convert the scene into a language compatible format.
+Additionally, we translate robot skills into a functional API, automatically translating the python docstring of the robot skills into callable functions by the language model.

-\textbf{Visual Scene Grounding.} The VLM's role is to process the visual scene into a concise language description, which can further be processed for planning and task execution downstream.
+\textbf{Visual Scene Grounding.} The role of the vision module in our system is to process the camera inputs into concise language descriptions of the scene, which can further be processed for planning and task execution downstream.
 In our drink-making system, the visual grounding system accepts a list of menu items and generates corresponding bounding boxes.
-Using a simple mapping algorithm, we then approximate the x and y locations of each item in the robot frame.
-We employ the pretrained VLM: Grounded-DINO \cite{liu2023grounding}, a variant of the original DINO model \cite{caron2021emerging} fine-tuned for extracting 2D bounding boxes given language descriptions.
+Using a simple projective mapping, we then approximate the $x$ and $y$ locations of each item in the robot frame.
+We employ the pretrained VLM: Grounded-DINO \citep{liu2023grounding}, a variant of the original DINO model \citep{caron2021emerging} fine-tuned for extracting 2D bounding boxes given language descriptions.
+The final text description is represented as a dictionary of object description to $(x,\:y)$ location.
 The vision system gives a holistic `understanding' of the scene, despite the location assignments being imprecise.